rgc2000/open-vm-tools/README.md

 ./build.sh
 ```

-To remove all the ganerated files execute command
+To remove all the generated files execute command
 ```
 cd solaris-build
 ./clean.sh